marcValdz/MGSD-Optimized-Clarity/README.md

 - **Antialiasing Method is locked** by the game (`r.AntialiasingMethod=4`).
   - Can only be overridden via **Engine.ini edits** or CLI commands.
 - **Texture PoolSize is capped at 2000**, likely due to engine-side restrictions.
-- Some **NPC/foliage quirks** occur if ViewDistance is pushed too far.